-What you must pay when you get these services Services that are covered for you Chiropractic services (Routine/Non-Medicare-covered) Routine chiropractic services cover necessary routine care. \$15 copayment for each You are covered for up to 20 visits per year of routine office visit for up to 20 chiropractic services (combined with acupuncture services). visits per year.
-You must use SCAN Health Plan New Mexico's contracted Prior authorization rules routine chiropractic provider. apply You do not need a referral for an initial chiropractic visit.
+Services that are covered for you What you must pay when you get these services Chiropractic services (Medicare-covered) Covered services include: • We cover only manual manipulation of the spine to correct \$20 copayment for each visit. subluxation Medicare-covered chiropractic services are covered only through your assigned medical group.
+Prior authorization rules apply Chiropractic services (Routine/Non-Medicare-covered) Routine chiropractic services cover necessary routine care.
+You are covered for up to 20 visits per year of routine chiropractic services (combined with acupuncture services).
+You must use SCAN Health Plan New Mexico's contracted routine chiropractic provider. \$15 copayment for each office visit for up to 20 visits per year.
+Prior authorization rules apply You do not need a referral for an initial chiropractic visit.
 Any subsequent visits require prior authorization.
 This benefit does not apply to your maximum out-of-pocket amount.
-Cognifit Cognifit is an online program that offers a series of mental \$0 copayment activities designed to strengthen attention, memory and other skills that are so important as we age.
+Cognifit Cognifit is an online program that offers a series of mental activities designed to strengthen attention, memory and other skills that are so important as we age.
 Cognifit provides: Mental games that focus on keeping your brain in shape by improving attention, memory, brain speed, intelligence, navigation, and communication skills.
 Exercises tailored to your unique brain.
 Using a special method, each exercise adapts in difficulty as you use it, so you're always working at the optimum level where you are most likely to improve your performance.
 Round-the-clock access.
-Cognifit is available online 24 hours a day, seven days week, so you can use it whenever it's convenient for you.
+Cognifit is available online 24 hours a day, seven days week, so you can use it whenever it's convenient for you. \$0 copayment To register for Cognifit, you'll first need to create a One Pass account by visiting YourOnePass.com and following the